metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Docker Installation
 ===================
-The easiest way to get a local developement server running is using Docker.
+The easiest way to get a local development server running is using Docker.
 This will save you a fair amount of set up.

 You'll need to install Docker and Docker-compose on your development machine: